RewardRank

 What utilization means

 Utilization is the share of available revolving credit currently in use.
 At a single-card level, it is usually calculated as balance divided by credit limit.
+Portfolio utilization considers total balances and total limits across revolving accounts.

 Why people mention 10% and 30%

 The “under 30%” idea is a broad risk guardrail.
 The “around 10% or lower” idea is often discussed for tighter optimization in sensitive periods.
+These are practical reference points, not guarantees.
+Credit outcomes depend on the full profile.

 Example: same spending, different timing